shinka-rpc/shinka-js/packages/core/README.md

-# shinka-js
+# @shinka-rpc/core

 Symmetric RPC bus.
 This page explains basic concepts only.
 [Documentation is here](https://example.com)

-Package `@shinka-rpc/core` implements main functionality of `@shinka-rpc`.
+This package implements the main functionality of `@shinka-rpc`.
 Ironically the `core` know how to do everything but made so abstract that as is unable to do anything.
-So to make `@shinka-rpc` able to do things, you have to pass the **parametrizer** -- commonly very small function, returning 2 functions:
-`send` and `close`, and subscribing the instance to `onMessage`.
+So to make `@shinka-rpc` able to do things, you have to pass the **parametrizer** -- commonly very small function, returning 2 functions: `send` and `close`, and subscribing the instance to `onMessage`.
 Here you are able to implement the custom one (or more) or use any already existing:

 - [@shinka-rpc/browser-extension](https://www.npmjs.com/package/@shinka-rpc/browser-extension) implements the RPC bus between the page and browser extension environment